The Top 3 Reasons to Have a Home Inspection before You Buy

 2. Negotiation Power

-Another reason to have a home inspection performed before you buy is to negotiate a lower price.
+Another reason to perform a home inspection before you buy is to negotiate a lower price.
 The report provided by the property inspector can be used to make proper adjustments to the purchase offer.
 Maybe, the home you like is out of your budget, but after an inspection, you and your realtor can discuss the findings with the seller.
 This information gives you the power to bargain to bring down the price.

-3. Save Money
+3. Save MonYou’re wrong if

-If you think investing in a home inspection is a waste of money, you’re wrong.
-A home inspection can actually help you save a lot of money in the long-run by identifying issues before buying a house.
-What if, after finalizing the deal and moving to the new house, you find water leakages or non-working appliances?
 This will increase the total amount spent purchasing that house because you need to pay for repairs now.
 But if you know these defects before buying, you can request the seller to do the repairs.
-In case the seller is not ready to do the repairs, you can calculate the repair cost and ask them to deduct that amount from the total.
+If the seller is not ready to do the repairs, you can calculate the repair cost and ask them to deduct that amount from the total.